-It's the late 1960s, and in the new technology of cryonics, a California TV repairman named Bob sees an opportunity to help people cheat death.
+In the late 1960s, a California TV repairman named Bob Nelson joined a group of enthusiasts who believed they could cheat death with a new technology called cryonics.
 But freezing dead people so scientists can reanimate them in the future is a lot harder than it sounds.
 Harder still was admitting to the family members of people Bob had frozen that he'd screwed up.
-Badly.
+Sam Shaw reports.
+(42 minutes)

-- There's a famous William Carlos Williams poem called "This is Just to Say".
+There's a famous William Carlos Williams poem called "This is Just to Say."
 It's about, among other things, causing a loved one inconvenience and offering a non-apologizing apology.
 It's only three lines long, you've probably read it...the one about eating the plums in the icebox.
-Marketplace reporter (and published poet) Sean Cole explains that this is possibly the most spoofed poem around.
+Producer Sean Cole explains that this is possibly the most spoofed poem around.
 We asked some of our regular contributors to get into the act.
-Sarah Vowell, David Rakoff, Starlee Kine, Jonathan Goldstein, Shalom Auslander and Heather O'Neill, all came up with their own variations of Williams's classic lines.
-(7 minutes)
+Sarah Vowell, David Rakoff, Starlee Kine, Jonathan Goldstein, Shalom Auslander and Heather O'Neill all came up with their own variations of Williams's classic lines.